 Although he was very young (about 13 years old), Saul was present at the stoning of the first martyr Stephen.
 According to one of the versions, Saul did not directly participate in the execution, and he guarded the things of Stephen.
 These events from the life of the Apostle Paul are described in the book “Acts of the Holy Apostles.”

 But after Jesus Christ Himself appeared to him, the former persecutor of Christians believed in the Lord.
 Saul was baptized and devoted his whole life to preaching the Gospel, converting thousands of people to the true faith.
 His Apostolic Epistles are an essential part of the New Testament and are heard more often than other Epistles at the Divine Liturgy.
 Paul endured many sufferings for his faith and was arrested several times.
 He was condemned during the reign of the Roman emperor Nero – he was beheaded.

-A special place in the Orthodox Church is occupied by the supreme (according to the priority of order and labors) apostles Peter and Paul.
+A special place in the Orthodox Church is occupied by the supreme (according to the priority of order and labor) apostles Peter and Paul.
 These are two completely different people, united by a typical work – the preaching of the Gospel and unshakable faith in Jesus Christ.

-Differences Between an Apostle and A Disciple
+Differences Between an Apostle and a Disciple

 The apostle comes from the Greek ἀπόστολος Apostolos which commonly designates an “envoy” charged with a mission, or even the accomplishment of it or the letters describing it.
 In the Bible Greek Septuagint, this word is applied to people.

-An Apostle is one of an authoritative New Testament group sent out to preach the gospel and made up especially of Christ’s 12 original disciples and Paul.
+An Apostle is one of an authoritative New Testament group sent out to preach the gospel and made up, especially of Christ’s 12 original disciples and Paul.